 But when you fill in your yearly tax return, you will likely find that HMRC does not view your energy use in the same way, and that only a small fraction of your gas and electricity bill is tax-deductible.
 You have to calculate the proportion of your home's floor space that your office or working area occupies, and you can only claim back this percentage, despite the fact that your central heating will have also been heating the rest of your home - including other work-essential areas such as the bathroom.

-Homeworkers therefore face larger energy expenses than the rest of the population, and can only claim back a small proportion of these expenses.
-As a result, energy efficiency is arguably even more important for home-workers than it is for the general public!
+This means homeworkers face larger energy expenses than the rest of the population, and can only claim back a small proportion of these expenses.
+As a result, energy efficiency is even more important for home-workers than it is for your average homeowner.

 A boiler replacement is one of the best ways for home business owners to reduce their overheads and cut their energy bills.
 Boilers represent at least half of the average household's annual energy bill, but older boilers can waste more than 30% of the energy they consume, whereas newer, A-rated boilers can be 100% energy-efficient.